coredmas/flexfx.github.io/README.md

 Programming Interface
 -----------------------------------------

 The application programmer only needs to add control and audip processing code to create a complete application.
 The code below is a complete application.
 Just add code to the 'app\_control', 'app\_mixer', and 'app\_thread' functions.
-The complete FlexFX programming interface is show below:

 ```C
 #include "xio.h"